 Top Kid Friendly Cafes In Western Sydney

-It’s no secret western Sydney’s food scene is booming with loads of new, hip, fresh cafes.
-We’ve rounded up the most kid friendly cafes in western Sydney so you and your family can enjoy the best of the west.
+It’s no secret Western Sydney’s food scene is booming with loads of new, hip, fresh cafes.
+We’ve rounded up the most kid-friendly cafes in Western Sydney so you and your family can enjoy the best of the west.

 Little Miss Collins, Parramatta

-Another fantastic cafe that oozes charm with a fabulous outdoor courtyard is Little Miss Collins in Parramatta.
+A fantastic cafe that oozes charm with a fabulous outdoor courtyard is Little Miss Collins in Parramatta.

 Where?
 13 Wentworth St, Parramatta

 Little House Of Coffee, Penrith